-Home » Recipe Index » Desserts » Kuih Seri Muka
+Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Kuih Seri Muka Recipe (Malaysian Pandan Custard Rice Cake)

 A golden plate of kuih seri muka with butterfly pea flowers and pandan leaves at the back.